Sirius XM app adds music, sports and news to Amazon Fire TV and Fire TV Stick

 Sirius XM rolled out a new app for Amazon Fire TV, bringing a lot great music and on-demand content into your home.
 The Sirius XM app will be a very welcome addition to home entertainment systems.

-All the music, news, sports, and comedy that you listen to in your car is now also in your home at no extra cost.
+All the music, news, sports, and comedy that you listen to in your car is now also in your home.
+You just need to subscribe to their online streaming option.

 Simply download the free app from the Amazon site, and use your Sirius XM login credentials to get some streaming going from your Fire TV device.
 By the way, you’ll need a subscription to Sirius XM to start using their app.